u1vi/JEM234_FinalProject_2023/git_gc.md

 # Git Garbage Collection (git gc)

 Git gc (garbage collection) is a crucial maintenance command for managing a Git repository.
 Garbage collection is essential to clean up unnecessary objects and optimize a Git repository's performance.
-In the context of Git, "garbage" refers to objects that are no longer reachable or needed.
+In the context of Git, **garbage** refers to objects that are no longer reachable or needed.

 ## Purpose of Git gc